joel-beck/eval-sklearn/README.md

 ## Installation

-After cloning the repository you can install the `eval_sklearn` with the command
+After cloning the repository you can install the `eval_sklearn` package with the command

 ```
 pip install -e .[dev]
 ```

-*Note*:
+**Note**:
 Running the practical examples in the `notebooks` folder requires the `lightgbm` package whose installation via `pip` is unreliable at the time of writing.
 Thus, I recommend installing this package via `conda` with the command

 ```
-conda install -c conda-forge lightgbm==3.3
+conda install -c conda-forge lightgbm=3.3
 ```

 If you do not want to use conda and installation with `pip` fails, the [official installation guide](https://github.com/microsoft/LightGBM/tree/master/python-package) provides help for all operating systems.